Chris Dooks

 Christopher Dooks (born in 1971) is a Scotland-based artist, primarily working in the fields of photography, film and audio-art.

 Education and television work

 Dooks was born in 1971 in Middlesbrough.
-He studied sound design and film at the Cleveland College of Art and Design from 1989–1991, and from 1991–1994 film and video art at the Edinburgh College of Art.
+He studied sound design and film at the Cleveland College of Art and Design from 1989 to 1991, and from 1991 to 1994 film and video art at the Edinburgh College of Art.
 In 1994 ITV screened his degree film The Sound of Taransay.
-Between 1994-1998 he directed several works for broadcast television, including The South Bank Show.
+Between 1994 and 1998 he directed several works for broadcast television, including The South Bank Show.
 In 1998 while working on a program for PBS in the United States Dooks became ill with Myalgic Encephalomyelitis which puts an end to his television career.

 Idioholism

 After a break, Dooks was able to continue creating his audio-visual art.
 Researching ways how to work while suffering from Chronic Fatigue Syndrome he began developing creative strategies, he labeled Idioholism (a combination of holism and idiosyncrasy).
 His extensive research eventually lead to a PhD at the University of the West of Scotland.
 The central part of his work was a vinyl record trilogy.